On Furstenberg's intersection conjecture, self-similar measures, and the $L^q$ norms of convolutions: Absolute continuity and Lq densities

 Note, however, that just as in \cite{ShmerkinSolomyak16} here we are limited to homogeneous iterated function systems, as the argument to pass from full $L^q$ dimension to $L^q$ density depends strongly on the structure of the measures as infinite Bernoulli convolutions.
+In \cite{SSS17} absolute continuity was obtained for a.e. parameter for some families of non-homogeneous self-similar measures, but no information on the densities was obtained.

 As another application of Theorem \ref{thm:abs-continuity}, we obtain the following result on projections of planar self-similar measures: \begin{cor} Let $\mu$ be as in Lemma \ref{lem:model-proj-hom-ssm}.
 Assume that the open set condition holds.
 Then there is a set $\mathcal{E}\subset [0,2\pi)$ of zero Hausdorff dimension (depending only $\lam,\alpha,\supp(\wt{\Delta})$), such that $P_x\mu$ is absolutely continuous with an $L^q$ density for all $q$ such that $\|\wt{\Delta}\|_q^q<\lam^{(q-1)}$. \end{cor} \begin{proof} If $\alpha/\pi\in\Q$, then we can assume that $\alpha=0$ by iterating the original IFS.
 In this case $(P_x\mu)_{x\in S^1}$ is a family of self-similar measures satisfying the assumptions of \cite[Theorem A]{ShmerkinSolomyak16}, so the claim holds as explained in the above discussion.